speedie1337/spmenu/README.md

   - Can be disabled if you don't want/need Pango markup by:
     - build.sh: Setting `pango=false` and `pangoxft=false` in `buildconf`.
     - Makefile: Editing `toggle.mk` and commenting out a few lines.
+- libconfig
+  - Can be disabled if you don't want/need config file support by:
+    - build.sh: Setting `libconfig=false` in `buildconf`.
+    - Makefile: Editing `toggle.mk` and commenting out a few lines.

 ## Installation (GNU/Linux, \*BSD, macOS/OS X/Mac OS X)